EspressoSystems/cape/README.md

 2. Run the tests.
 3. Shut down the node (if it was started in 1.)

-Note that running `js` tests against the `hardhat node` may take several minutes.

 The port of the node can be changed with `RPC_PORT`.
 For example,

     env RPC_PORT=8877 cape-test-geth